 Here are 18 stats that showcase pager inefficiencies and the rising use of smartphone-based apps in healthcare.

-Flawed, Unsecure Pagers and Anxious Doctors
+Flawed, Insecure Pagers and Anxious Doctors

 Just like a medieval castle and its troop of defenders, healthcare facilities also need to be constantly aware of incoming threats from malicious parties.
 Constant patrolling is needed as healthcare is the second most targeted industry of cybersecurity attacks—yikes.
 Worse yet, PHI data accounted for 54 percent of claims that exposed important medical records.